Abdel-had/mini-projet-docker/README.md

 ## Deployment

-As the tests passed we can now 'composerize' our infrastructure by putting the `docker run` parameters into a `docker-compose.yml` code.
+As the tests passed we can now 'composerize' our infrastructure by putting the `docker run` parameters in ***infrastructure as code*** format into a `docker-compose.yml` file.

 1) Run the application (api + webapp) :